HorizenLabs/zkverify-docs/docs/tutorials/06-submit-proofs/03-polygon_cdk_proof_submission.md

 ## Step 4

-Check your transaction on the [ZkVerify Block Explorer](https://testnet-explorer.zkverify.io/v0)!
+Check your transaction on the [zkVerify Block Explorer](https://testnet-explorer.zkverify.io/v0)!